Current Exhibitions

 Annual Juried Student Art Exhibition

-Tuesday, March 19 - Monday, April 8
+Tuesday, March 19-Monday, April 8

 This juried art exhibition showcases the diversity and creativity of Concordia College’s student artists.

-This year’s juror, Troy Becker, was born and raised in New York Mills, MN.
+This year’s juror, Troy Becker, was born and raised in New York Mills, Minnesota.
 His affinity for drawing and comics brought him to Concordia where he earned a B.A. in art and communications.
 After a few stints in Minneapolis, Connecticut, and Wisconsin he returned to the F-M area where he now lives with his lovely wife and three busy children.
 He is currently an illustrator and graphic artist for The Forum.
 He has taught at MSUM as an adjunct professor, and he produces work on commissions.
 In his home studio, he enjoys creating screenprints.
 His work is exhibited in galleries and museums throughout the region.
-You can visit him at www.troybeckerart.com
+You can also see his work at TroyBeckerArt.com.

 Public Reception: 4-5:30 p.m.
 Tuesday, March 19